 Most people think of the infamous block parties when they think of getting to know their neighbors, but this huge planning nightmare isn't the only way.
 Instead, offer to host an easy housewarming, "bring your own wineglass/beer glass" party.
 Hold it late in the afternoon or early evening and serve wine, beer, fruit juice, and sodas, along with some crackers and cheese.
 Simple.
 Easy.

 Or, you can host a picnic in the park, where everyone brings enough food for themselves, then they switch and share baskets.
 This is another great idea that requires little coordination and effort.

 What to Do If You Don't Have the Time or Energy

-For many of us, time is so valuable that just thinking about doing any of the above suggestions, makes us feel overwhelmed, while others are more shy and introverted and couldn't possible partake in any of the previous ideas.
-For you (and me, too, sometimes), I suggest to simply try to get to know two neighbors.
+For many of us, time is so valuable that just thinking about doing any of the above suggestions makes us feel overwhelmed, while others are more shy and introverted and couldn't possibly partake in any of the previous ideas.
+For you, simply try to get to know two neighbors.
 It doesn't need to be a formal get-together or a formal introduction, but just a gesture so that you have some kind of connection.